kristof-siket/dns-check-service/README.md

 - A **Router**, deployed as a Cloudflare Worker, written in the Hono framework (general API framework for the Edge).
 This lives on the Edge - a global distributed network which serves request from a location that is close to the end user.
 This Router does nothing but selects the right DNS Check API instance based on the region provided in the request body.

 - A **DNS Check API**, written in Node.js, TypeScript, Hapi.js that actually performs the DNS queries.
 This is deployed to Kinsta, that runs applications in Google Kubernetes Engine under the hood.

+In real life, the check would be most probably scheduled, so a scheduler component should also be added.
+Now, this proof-of-concept only focuses on triggering the check in a selected region and retrieving the results.

+The available regions are the following (regions are GCP regions):

+1. USA: dns-check-service-1yy3b.kinsta.app (us-east1)
+2. India: dns-check-service-delhi-hw17z.kinsta.app (asia-south2)
+3. Australia: dns-check-service-sydney-3zeg3.kinsta.app (australia-southeast1)
+4. Netherlands: dns-check-service-1yy3b.kinsta.app (eu-west4)

+### Improvement opportunities

+As this is a proof-of-concept, naturally there is room for improvements

+1. Storing historical data: currently the check provides an on-the-fly health status but it doesn't use previous check results as reference, only static numbers.
+By storing the measurements, we could e.g. set WARNING for values which are above or below the standard deviation, etc.
+2. Fine-tuning current thresholds: by analyzing historical data, we could make the current thersholds more adaptive.
+3. Increase measurement accuracy: currently we are using the `dns` package and measure its query runtime via the Node.js `perf_hooks` (`performance.now()`).
+As per my experimentation, this is quite accurate but we could implement these on a lower level to be even more accurate.
+4. Get DNSSEC results.
+Security is also a crucial point in DNS health analysis, so e.g. adding the [dnssec-js](https://github.com/relaycorp/dnssec-js) package could add some value.